15 Secret Grocery Shopping Tips You Need to Know

 Whether you're picking up a few things or stocking up for the week, there are plenty of simple ways to save time and money.
 Just follow our grocery shopping tips!

 Never Shop on Sunday Afternoons

-From shoppers making their way to and from to church and entertainers getting ready for the big game to procrastinators hitting the store before the weekend is over, Sundays are one of the most crowded times at grocery stores.
-Doing major shopping at peak hours is a bad idea; it’s never fun to fight the crowds, endure long lines and have to browse picked-over produce bins and sale racks.
+From shoppers strolling in after church to procrastinators hitting the store before the weekend is over, Sundays are one of the most crowded times at grocery stores.
+Doing major shopping at peak hours is a bad idea; it’s never fun to fight the crowds, endure long lines and have to browse picked-over produce bins.

-When to go instead: basically, anytime.
-Off hours are typically first thing in the morning, late in the evening and during the week.
+Instead, plan your bigger, pantry-stocking grocery runs for the off hours.
+Lower-traffic grocery store hours are typically first thing in the morning, late in the evening, and during the week.